NAP-Tuning: Neural Augmented Prompt Tuning for Adversarially Robust Vision-Language Models: Experiments

-To evaluate adversarial robustness, we implement both white-box and black-box adversarial attacks with more stringent settings compared to our conference version.
-For white-box attacks, we use learnable textual vectors to construct cross-entropy loss and employ stronger PGD-100 \cite{madry2017towards} and AutoAttack \cite{croce2020reliable}.
-For black-box attacks, we utilize more advanced methods such as CWA \cite{chen2024rethinking} and AGS \cite{wang2024ags}.
+To evaluate adversarial robustness, we implement both white-box and black-box adversarial attacks.
+For white-box attacks, we use PGD-100 \cite{madry2017towards} and AutoAttack \cite{croce2020reliable}.
+Consistent with our training protocol, we use a perturbation magnitude of $\epsilon=1/255$.
+This provides a direct evaluation of the robustness learned at the training budget.
+For black-box attacks, we utilize the strong M-Attack \cite{li2025frustratingly}.
+As black-box attacks are inherently less effective, and to ensure a challenging and meaningful evaluation, we follow standard evaluation practice and use a larger perturbation budget of $\epsilon=8/255$.